-Interest earned is included in interest income and dividends received are included in gains (losses) from financial assets and liabilities held for trading in the income statemint.
+Interest earned is included in interest income and dividends received are included in gains (losses) from financial assets and liabilities held for trading.

 Direct credit facilities

 Impairment of direct credit facilities is recognized in the allowance for credit losses when events occur after the initial recognition of the facility that have an impact on the estimated future cash flows of the facilities that can be reliably estimated.
 The impairment is recorded in the income statement.